tylerstevense/virturalSpeak_with_React18/README.md

 #### Step 4:

-At the main folder execute the following command in console to creates a build directory with a production build of 3d portfolio:
+At the main folder execute the following command in console to creates a build directory with a production build of *VirtualSpeakz-AI*:

 ```bash
   npm run build